utkuufuk/budget-cli/README.md

 budget log mar
 ```

-### Synchronization
+### Annual Budget Synchronization
- For annual synchronization, expense & income categories must be exactly the same across monthly and annual budget spreadsheets.
+In order to synchronize with annual budget, expense & income categories must be exactly the same across all monthly budget spreadsheets and the annual budget spreadsheet.

 ``` sh
 # update annual budget with expenses & income of this month